markround/nkp-cluster-cleaner/docs/nkp.md

 <img src="/docs/cron.png" width="400">

 ### NKP Monitoring Integration
 As the application exposes Prometheus metrics, it can be integrated into the standard NKP monitoring and metrics stack.
-If you would like to enable this, you can enable the ServiceMonitor which is configured with the appropriate labels to be discovered by the NKP Prometheus stack running in the Management Cluster:
+If you would like to enable this, you can enable the ServiceMonitor which is configured with the appropriate labels for auto-discovery:

 ```yaml
 monitoring: